jarvisar/solar-system/README.md

 Use W/S to increase and decrease the UFO.
 Use A/D to roll.
 Use the mouse to control yaw and pitch.
 Use space to stop and set the speed to 0.

 Press the escape key at any time to reset the camera and switch the focus back to the Sun.

+Visit the [GitHub Pages site](https://jarvisar.github.io/solar-system/) to access the latest deployment